pdimens/harpy/Workflows/Simulate/simulate-variants.md

 that.
 This series of modules simulates genomic variants onto a genome, either randomly or specific variants provided in VCF files.
 The simulator Harpy uses, [simuG](https://github.com/yjx1217/simuG), can only simulate one type of variant at a time and each variant type has their own set of parameters.
+If you are interested in very fine-grained variation simulation, consider using [VISOR/HACk](https://davidebolo1993.github.io/visordoc/usage/usage.html#visor-hack).
 This page is divided by variant types to help you navigate the process.
 The general usage for simulating variants is:

 ```bash usage